-Every spring break, the team travels to Deland, Florida and trains for a week on Lake Beresford using Stetson University’s docking facilities.
-Practices are held twice a day–once in the morning and once in the afternoon.
+Every spring break, the team travels to Deland, Florida and trains for a week on Lake Beresford using Stetson University’s dock facilities.
+Practices are held twice a day, once in the morning and once in the afternoon.
 In the middle of the week, one day is designated for morning practice only, and the team travels to a location of choice for a relaxing, practice-free afternoon (usually Daytona Beach).
 Breakfast and dinner are eaten daily at the Stetson University cafeteria.
 To learn more about Stetson’s facilities, visit the Stetson University crew website.
 Pictures from past year’s spring breaks can be seen in the photos section.

 Lafayette Crew competes during both the fall and spring seasons.
 In the fall, we typically compete in the Head of the Schuylkill Regatta (Philadelphia, PA).
 The team also competes at the Frostbite Regatta, a sprint race held on the Cooper River in Camden, NJ.
 In the spring, we typically compete at the Murphy Cup Regatta (Philadelphia, PA), Knecht Cup (Camden, NJ), River Cup (Allentown, PA), and the Dad Vail Regatta (Philadelphia, PA).
 For more information regarding driving directions and exact dates for these regattas, check out the schedule section.